xamfoo/ddp-proxy/README.md

 DDPProxy class

+Parameters:

 - {object} options - Configuration object.
 Refer to configure()
-- {Mongo.Collection} options.collection[=localCollection] - Mongo
+- {Mongo.Collection} options.collection[=localCollection] -
-  collection used to store connection data.
+  Mongo collection used to store connection data.
 If not specified, connection info will be stored in memory.

 ### `ddpProxy.configure([options])`

 Configure options

+Parameters:

 - {object} options
 - {string} options.url - Default url for connection if not specified.